ibexa/documentation-user/docs/personalization/dashboard.md

 - Recommendation calls:
     The number of recommendation calls (total and per scenario).
 - Conversion rate:
-    An absolute number of converted/sold recommendations.
+    The absolute number of converted/sold recommendations.
 - Collected events:
     Input data CLICK, BUY, and other events) that the personalization service collects from the website.